Susan Pizzolato is a poet, editor, and librarian living on the southcoast of Massachusetts.

 M.L.I.S.
 Library Science, University of Rhode Island

-Career as a public librarian
+Career as a public librarian, library administrator

 1. Manuscript with working title: As/Is.